-Iowa has experienced a steady decline in the number of paid claims since the 1990s and has historically paid on average less than the national average per closed claim.
-The total number of filed claims has dropped from 335 in 2002 to 159 in 2012.
+Iowa has experienced a steady decline in the number of paid claims in the past few decades and has historically paid, on average, less than the national average per closed claim.
+The total number of filed claims has also dropped.
 These trends have led to decreases in Iowa's average medical malpractice insurance premiums and some of the most competitive rates in the nation.

 Statute of Limitations

-Iowa Medical Malpractice Insurance Rates - Top 15 Specialties
+Iowa Medical Malpractice Insurance Rates by Specialty

 * Please note that the above rates are state filed rates.
 It is not